Frankie Muniz: Acting

-Muniz subsequently played the title role in the film Agent Cody Banks as well as its sequel, Agent Cody Banks 2: Destination London.
-The first film opened in March 2003, and grossed $47 million; the sequel, which opened a year later, grossed $28 million.
+Muniz subsequently was cast in the lead role in Holes, but ultimately dropped out to play the title role in the film Agent Cody Banks, a role which he would reprise in its sequel, Agent Cody Banks 2: Destination London.
+The first film was a success when it opened in March 2003, grossing $47 million; the sequel came out a year later and was a failure, only grossing $28 million.
 He trained in martial arts for the films and performed most of his own stunts.
 He also commented that it was the point in his career where he should "make the transition from child actor to an adult actor or a respectable actor."
 In 2004, he wrote the teleplay of the TV show Granted, on which he was also the executive producer.

 Muniz provided the character voice of a zebra named Stripes, who wishes to become a racing equine, in the 2005 film Racing Stripes.
 That same year, he made a guest appearance as himself in "Mr. F", an episode of the Fox comedy Arrested Development.
 In April 2006, he began filming My Sexiest Year, an independent film in which Harvey Keitel played his father.
 He announced, during that same month, that he would be taking a break from acting, in order to pursue a career in race car driving, under a full-time two-year deal with Jensen Motorsport in the Formula BMW competition.
 In 2006, he was executive producer for the movie Choose Your Own Adventure: The Abominable Snowman.

 Malcolm in the Middle finished its run on May 14, 2006.
-Ten days later, on May 24, Muniz appeared in the horror film Stay Alive.
 He expressed a desire to leave traditional Hollywood film roles behind, saying: "Growing up has never scared me until last year.
 I started thinking about getting older, being an adult, and it scared me.
 Hopefully things will work out in my career.
 If they don't, then it was never meant to be."